qcif/rdsi-arms/test/arms-test-plan.md

     14. Click on the "Rejected" tab.
     15. **Check 6-7**: the request appears in the rejected requests table.
     16. Logout.
-2. Requestor gets notified of rejection
+3. Requestor gets notified of rejection
     1. Login as the requestor.
     2. **Check 6-8**: the request appears in the submitted requests table.
     3. **Check 6-9**: the request's status is "not approved".
     4. Logout.

+### Postconditions

+- Request in the rejected state.
+- User not logged in

 ## **Test 7**: Reopening a rejected request and approving it